PisterLab/micromissiles-unity/README.md

 # Quick Start

-We generate pre-built standalone binaries for Windows and Mac users from the `release` branch.
+We generate pre-built standalone binaries from the `release` branch.
 These binaries are intended for non-development users who just want to run the application and modify a few configurations along the way.

 You can find the latest release [here](https://github.com/PisterLab/micromissiles-unity/releases/latest).